 There were quite a few Scots Pines present at Bjorn’s workshops, which was nice, as Bjorn loves Pinus sylvestris.

-Here are three Scots that were worked on at the workshops.
+Here are two Scots that were worked on at the workshops.

 It was great to see this pine being given a new lease of life.
 It has passed through several pairs of hands in the past.
 And every time, the number of live branches has diminished.
 So I was pleased when Andy, who is one of my regular’s decided to take the tree on.
 This tree now has a great future and under Andy’s care, will flourish.